-NHS Coventry and Rugby CCG has policies and commissioning arrangements, which describe how the available resources are shared between the treatments of a range of conditions.
+NHS Coventry and Warwickshire CCG has clinical commissioning policies (Our Policies – Coventry & Warwickshire CCG (coventrywarwickshireccg.nhs.uk) and commissioning arrangements, which describe how the available resources are shared between the treatments of a range of conditions.

 In many cases these policies describe the group of patients in whom the treatment will be routinely available and, by definition, other groups of patients would not ordinarily be able to have the treatment.

-An exceptional case may arise when a clinician finds a patient who would not normally be eligible for treatment under a CCG policy or commissioning arrangements but whom the clinician believes has factors about their case that mean that they warrant special consideration.
+An exception may arise where a patient, who would not normally be eligible for treatment under a CCG clinical commissioning policy or commissioning arrangement, has factors about their clinical presentation that the clinician believes warrants special consideration.

 Such cases are given particular scrutiny because not only does a decision to fund the requested care requires the CCG to find the necessary resources from other areas of care but if the patient were to have their treatment funded, the CCG would have to make the treatment available to other patients who have similar clinical circumstances.

-Therefore, to meet the definition of ‘exceptional clinical circumstances’ it must be demonstrated that the patient is both:
+Therefore, to meet the definition of ‘exceptional clinical presentation’ it must be demonstrated that the patient is both:

-Significantly different clinically to the group of patients with the condition in question and at the same stage of progression of the condition for whom the treatment is not routinely available
+- Significantly different clinically to the group of patients with the condition in question and at the same stage of progression of the condition for whom the treatment is not routinely available AND

 In other words, it must be shown that the patient is very different from others in a group of patients with the same condition/stage of the disease and has clinical features that mean that they will derive much more benefit from the treatment/therapy/drug/equipment being requested.

-For Application Form for Individual Funding Request see shortcut on right
+For Application Form for Individual Funding Request (IFR) see shortcut on right